ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 category: dev
 description: "Getting started with the Artisan MEM platform for developers."
 ---
-#Artisan Quickstart Guide for Android
+#Artisan Quickstart Guide for Android in Eclipse

 ##Prerequisites
 1\.
 Eclipse with Android SDK (At a minimum ensure you have support for Android 2.3.3 and build against the latest Android SDK)